GSA/search-gov-website/_get-started/index.md

 ---
 layout: page
-title: Get Started With Search.gov
+title: Get started with Search.gov
 tags: get-started about
 date: March 4, 2021
-last_modified_at: June 27, 2025
+last_modified_at: July 29, 2025
 #subnav:
   #data: get_started
 permalink: /get-started/
 ---

-## Welcome

 Search.gov is a search engine built by government, for government, available at no cost to federal agencies.
 This page provides information on what we offer and how it all works.

-## Learn How Our Service Can Work For Your Site
+## Learn how our service can work for your site

 * [Why Choose Search.gov?]({{ site.baseurl }}/about/why-choose-searchgov.html) Check out the advantages of using our service over commercial search engines.
 * Learn how Search.gov indexes your content: